 In a new and interesting twist, the study found that those who began marijuana use early carried a gene that may predispose some to start marijuana use early on.

 It’s too soon to say anything concrete about how early marijuana use affects our well-being.
-However, this pilot study does warrant a more intensive, larger study to see how policymakers should move forward, if marijuana becomes legal.
+However, this pilot study does warrant a more intensive, larger study to see how policymakers should move forward, as marijuana becomes more widely legal.